-Flotation cost is the fee charged by investment banker for its assistance in raising new capital.
-This flotation cost includes legal fees, underwriting fees, registration fees etc. The fee varies depending upon the type of offering and its size.
-This flotation cost is heavy in case of equity capital in comparison to debt and preferred stock.
-As a result, this cost has a significant relevance with equity issues.
-In fact, this is one of the many consideration before selecting new equity as a mode of financing.
+Flotation cost is the fee charged by an investment banker for its assistance in raising new capital.
+This cost includes legal fees, underwriting fees, registration fees, etc. The fee varies depending upon the type of offering and its size.
+This cost is heavy in the case of equity capital in comparison to debt and preferred stock.
+As a result, this cost has significant relevance to equity issues.
+In fact, this is one of the many considerations before selecting new equity as a mode of financing.

-In the case of debt and preferred stock, it is mostly less than 1% but in the case of equity capital, it is very heavy.
-Average flotation cost in raising new equity in the US is around 7%, 2% in Germany, 6% in the UK, 5% in Swiss.
+In the case of debt and preferred stock, it is mostly less than 1%, but it is very heavy in the case of equity capital.
+The average flotation cost in raising new equity in the US is around 7%, 2% in Germany, 6% in the UK, and 5% in Swiss.

 How is Flotation Cost Relevant to the Corporation?

 We pay the flotation cost in cash at the time of issuance of equity shares.
 It is a cost that has to be incorporated into the project/projects of the company to arrive at the right profitability.
 This cost has to be a part of the evaluation of projects.
 We can see it in 2 ways.

 - It is the cost of raising the capital and therefore adjust it with the cost of capital.